willdurand/willdurand.github.io/_posts/2014-02-14-please-dont-patch-like-that.md

       update as the `[description of changes]` as far as it complies with the [JSON Merge Patch format](https://tools.ietf.org/html/rfc7396).

-      On an unrelated note, I do apologize for the misuse of the word "idiot".
+      I do apologize for the misuse of the word "idiot".
 I did not want to be rude.
 The exact same word in French is less "strong" than in English.
   - date: 2019-12-20
     content: >-
       The title of this article has been edited.
 It should have been edited a